SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

       > This is *not* your tracking-domain URL; it's the address of the bucket.
 (You can, if you wish, check the files are public by clicking on "Copy URL", then paste taddress into your browser which should open/download the file.)

-1. Update the Apple file MIME type
+1. Update the Apple file MIME type.

    Note that the Apple file, by default, has MIME type `application/octet-stream`.
 It's [recommended](https://branch.io/resources/aasa-validator/) to change this to `application/json`.